cedadev/jasmin-workshop/exercises/ex09/README.md

        daily_max.shape, daily_min.shape

 6. Plot the daily maximum and minimum

+   Typically, in a Notebook environment, you need this line before trying to view plots inline.

+       %matplotlib inline

    The `daily_max` and `daily_min` variables now both have a `plot()` method.
 You can plot each of them individually.